wearemd/spa-starter/README.md

 ```

 ## Code formatting using Sublime Text
-For code formatting in this starter we use a Sublime Text plugin called [SublimeJsPrettier](https://github.com/jonlabelle/SublimeJsPrettier) which use [Prettier](https://prettier.io/).
+For code formatting we use [Js​Prettier](https://packagecontrol.io/packages/JsPrettier) which uses [Prettier](https://prettier.io).
 Here is our configuration for that particular plugin:

 ```json
 {